List of publications:

 University of Science, Techniques and Technologies of Bamako, Mali

 Djimde received a pharmacy doctoral degree from the Ecole Nationale de Médecine et de Pharmacie of Bamako, Mali in 1988.
 He conducted post-doctoral research at the US National Institutes of Health (NIH) under the supervision of Thomas E. Wellems in the Laboratory of Parasitic Diseases.
 While at the NIH, he started new training under the supervision of Christopher V. Plowe for a PhD in Microbiology and Immunology at the University of Maryland, Baltimore, USA, which he obtained in 2001.
 During his PhD project he conducted seminal studies describing the first reliable molecular marker for chloroquine resistance and proposing a model for field monitoring of drug resistance using molecular markers, resulting in first-author publications on the New England Journal of Medicine and on The Lancet.
 He returned to Mali to start his own laboratory at the Malaria Research and Training Center (MRTC-Parasito), at the University of Science, Techniques and Technologies of Bamako, Mali.
 The primary goal of his research is antimalarial drug resistance, genetics, antimicrobial resistance and clinical drug development.
-With his team and collaborators he conduct field and laboratory based studies.
+With his team and collaborators he conducts field and laboratory based studies.

 Sustainable Development Goals: